 - Place the cake in the middle of the cake stand.

 - Break the KitKats into two finger pieces.
-I used 11 KitKats, plus one finger!
+I used 11 full size (4-finger) KitKats, plus one finger!

-- Spread some frosting on the back of each KitKat and start to add around the cake.
+- Spread some frosting on the back of each KitKat and start to stick around the sides of the cake.
 Make sure that all of the embossing is facing the same way, and that the bottoms are touching the cake stand.

 - I added the Maltesers and Buttons around the cake because it was a bit higher than the KitKats and I wanted to hide it.
 So, if you’re going to do the same, you will need to stick them on with some frosting.
 If you don’t have a piping bag, use a plastic food bag instead – just add a big spoonful of frosting, and squeeze it down into one corner.
 Snip off the tip and away you go!